 In its long history, our cooperative has increased general rates only when absolutely necessary.
-Higher costs for fuel, labor and materials, as well as the extended inoperative state of the Comanche Unit 3 power plant from which we typically draw a significant portion of our distributed energy, have significantly increased what CORE currently pays to acquire and deliver reliable electricity to our members.
+Unfortunately, now is one of those times.
+Higher costs for fuel, labor and materials, as well as the extended inoperative state of the Comanche Unit 3 power plant, have significantly increased what CORE currently pays to acquire and deliver reliable electricity to our members.
+As much as we try to deliver the same or better service for the same money, that is not always possible.